21d5/SRTran/README.md

 ## Configuration

-SRTran supports both OpenAI and OpenRouter for translations.
+SRTran supports multiple AI providers for translations.
 You can configure the service using environment variables either directly or through a `.env` file.

 1. Copy the example environment file:
    ```bash